hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 **Pros** of this family:
 - **Lightweight** &mdash; they share every penny that they can, so the resulting model will have almost as much parameter as one single-task network.
-- **Just WOW** &mdash; sharing every layer, and even with permutted order, is very counter-intuitive.
+- **Just [WOW][wow-meme]** &mdash; sharing every layer, and even with permutted order, is very counter-intuitive.
 It makes you wonder "what are features? what is knowledge? what is life?"
 You can even use it to hook up some girls!

 **Cons** of this family:
 - **Still slooooooow** &mdash; as in [Section 3.2][section-3-2], you still have to propagate through the whole network for each task.
 If you don't intend to execute all tasks, just want to save some space, this is not a cons at all.
+- **Still vulnerable** &mdash; this family can still be vulnerable to *fights for resources* or *pretending to share* problems as in [Section 3.1][section-3-1].

 [resnet]: https://arxiv.org/abs/1512.03385
 [beyond-shared]: https://openreview.net/forum?id=BkXmYfbAZ